Time-energy uncertainty relation for noisy quantum metrology: Proof of the sensitivity uncertainty relation

 \section{Proof of the sensitivity uncertainty relation}

 The goal of this section is to prove the statements made in \cref{z:6pGtSPe4CZWB}.
 The setting is the one introduced in \cref{z:CKirppebju2f}.
 We provide two independent proofs of the uncertainty relation.
 The first proof is more intuitive and straightforward.
 The second proof is slightly more general and provides greater insight into some technicalities that underpin the uncertainty relation.
-The second proof directly relates the semi-definite characterizations of the quantities $\FIqty{Bob}{t}$ and $\FIqty{Eve}{\eta}$, making it easier to analyze edge cases, to gain insight on what choices of semi-definite variables are optimal, and to consider the more general situation where $\mathcal{N}$ is a trace-non-increasing map.
+The second proof directly relates the semidefinite characterizations of the quantities $\FIqty{Bob}{t}$ and $\FIqty{Eve}{\eta}$, making it easier to analyze edge cases, to gain insight on what choices of semidefinite variables are optimal, and to consider the more general situation where $\mathcal{N}$ is a trace-nonincreasing map.